streetturtle/streetturtle.github.io/_posts/2016-01-05-how-to-create-widget.markdown

 You can set the timer to update widget's value as frequently as you want (for the sake of tutorial in rates widget the timeout is set to half an hour, but actually API is updated every day).
 Another good point here is using DBus to prevent Awesome from freezing, so Awesome doesn't wait for script or command to finish execution, result is sent to DBus and then it is taken from it when requested.

-The code could be found in the [gihub repo](https://github.com/streetturtle/AwesomeWM/tree/master/RatesWidget).
+The code could be found in the [girhub repo](https://github.com/streetturtle/AwesomeWM/tree/master/RatesWidget).

 If something is unclear or if there is any questions please let me know in the comments below, I will be happy to answer :)